Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

-Getting to the mount in BJJ can be accomplished through a wide variety of means, including passing straight there from the guard and moving there from side control.
+Getting to the mount in Brazilian jiu-jitsu or BJJ can be accomplished through a wide variety of means, including passing straight there from the guard and moving there from side control.
 While there are other less easily recognizable routes to mount, most people focus on a small handful of routes at a time.
 What follows are four different methods for getting to the mount position, all starting from different positions or scenarios.

 From the Feet

-During the takedown is probably the least remembered range for getting to the mount position, although this approach tends to be covered early on in one's jiu jitsu path, particularly as it pertains to self-defense.
+The takedown is probably the least remembered range for getting to the mount position, although this approach tends to be covered early on in one's jiu-jitsu path, particularly as it pertains to self-defense.
 However, here is a technical way to get to mount against a more savvy sport-oriented practitioner.
 Start with a cross-grip on your partner's lapel, and pull that toward you.
 Use their forward momentum to establish a solid underhook position with the same arm you were using to grab the lapel.
 Next up, clasp your hands together, enveloping your partner's "outside" arm.
 Step forward to their leg, and "chip" their knee, allowing you to step forward and straight into mount.

 From Side Control